masoud-bahamin/Social-media___REACT-TS-REDUX-TAILWIND/README.md

 # React + TypeScript + Vite + Redux + Rest full Api + Tailwind

 A social networking website where a user can log in and view, like and comment on posts.
 Create a post and have a profile page.
-Using real api (rest API)
+Using real api (rest API) with dark mode

 https://social.bahamin.online